pi-lar/neuropil/doc/source/realms_identities.rst

 A token can be unambiguously referred to by its *token hash*, which is derived from all of its contents.
-Referencing the hash of another token in one of its field values creates an unambiguous directed edge from one token node to another.
+Referencing the hash of another token in one of its field values creates an unambiguous directed edge from one token to another.

 XXX - embed diagram token.svg